Pregnancy and Parenthood Working Group

 Pregnancy and Parenthood Working Group Chair

-Dialysis has important impact on fertility for men and women.
-A kidney transplant can give people their lives back returning to work, study, and family.
-For many men of reproductive age, it also brings renewed hope of becoming an active, present father.
-Yet 80% say their clinicians never discuss fertility, sexuality, or parenthood, leaving some to believe that having children is no longer possible with dialysis or after transplant.
+Dialysis can have a significant impact on fertility.
+A kidney transplant can help restore quality of life, including returning to work, study and family life.
+For many people of reproductive age, it also brings renewed hope of becoming a parent.
+However, around 80% report that clinicians have not discussed fertility, sexuality or parenthood with them, which can lead to the perception that having children is not possible during dialysis or after transplantation.

-This silence exists because there’s still limited information about how dialysis, transplants and anti‑rejection medications affect pregnancies fathered by people with kidney failure.
-Even though the ANZDATA Registry is one of the world’s key sources of this knowledge, our data reporting on male parenthood is declining.
+This gap in discussion reflects the limited information available on how dialysis, transplantation and immunosuppressive medications may affect conception, pregnancy and parenthood for people with kidney failure.
+While the ANZDATA Registry is a key international source of this information, reporting on pregnancy and parenthood outcomes is currently declining.

 Data Collection